anirudhgha/p-bit/README.md

 - [ ] Option of running without returning every intermediate state (only final)
 - [ ] Option to sample every Nth timestep, and returns Nt/N samples though it runs for Nt timesteps
 - [x] ~~Need to integrate gpu cpsl into pbit module, currently works as a standalone unit~~ Integrated cpsl and ppsl gpu functions into pbit module
-- [ ] modify increment annealing to send an entire beta (eventually it'll be sending batches of some 1e6 beta values and recalculating the next batch at the end of that length)
-- [ ] add pbit.convertMatToCSV to convert matlab to python readable easily, maybe could just figure out how to export mat files as csv.
+- [x] ~~add pbit.convertMatToCSV to convert matlab to python readable easily, maybe could just figure out how to export mat files as csv.~~ EXISTS IN SCIPY: See scipy example in shor's algorithm
 - [x] ~~incorporate annealing (constant, linear, geometric to begin)~~ test annealing, doesn't seem to be making a difference
 - [x] ~~extend class with draw function to draw the current p-circuit object~~ pcircuit.draw()
 - [x] ~~cpsl and ppsl are not matching Boltzmann~~, error was with pbit.convertToBase10